hirrolot/poica/README.md

 cd poica
 ```

-The only dependency is [Boost/Preprocessor].
+The only dependency is [Boost/Preprocessor] (yes, it supports plain C).
 If you are on a UNIX-like system, just run the following script:

 ```
 sudo bash scripts/install_boost_pp.sh